Traveler's Guide

 Tent rental services

-Tent number and luggage identification
+Tent number and baggage identification

 Tent availability and luggage delivery

-At the departure site, drop off your luggage at one of the two cubic trucks assigned and identified to the tent rental service.
-The tent rental service team is on site from 6:30 a.m. each day.
-On sunny days, you must leave your luggage outside your tent, in front of the door.
-Luggage is collected on site by the tent rental team.
-On rainy days, you must leave your luggage inside your tent (door and mosquito net closed) and notify the on-site tent rental team when your luggage is ready for pick-up (mention your tent number).
+At the departure site, drop off your luggage at one of the two cube trucks assigned to and identified by the tent rental service.
+On each day of travel, the tent rental service team is on site from 6:30 a.m.
+On days with good weather, you must leave your luggage outside your tent, in front of the door.
+Luggage is collected on site by the tent rental service team.
+On rainy days, you must leave your luggage inside the tent (door and mosquito net closed) and notify the tent rental service team on site when your luggage is ready to be picked up (mention your tent number).

-Comforter package at the Grand Tour
+Package deal under the duvet at the Grand Tour

-(Not available at La Petite Aventure)
+(Package not available at La Petite Aventure)

 Luggage transport